-Inventory management is a process of storing and utilizing a company’s inventory.
+Inventory management is a process of storing and utilising a company’s inventory.
 It refers to managing everything from raw materials to finished goods.
 Independent brands and entrepreneurs around the world now deal within a global arena where even small businesses are stepping against multinational firms.

 Managing inventory is one of the most important aspects of any business.
 You can lose a significant amount of clients by not having significant inventory.
 It’s fundamental to maintain a reliable system to avoid risks and inefficiency.
 Some top consequences of not having inventory management are lack of inventory balance, increased costs, poor vendor-customer relations, and decreased productivity.